UsefulIAm/UsefulIAm/README.md

 Python • JavaScript • TypeScript • Bash • Docker • Linux • Git (obviously)
 NeoVim • Tmux • Alacritty • Arch Linux (btw)

 Currently Over-EngineeringA CLI tool that does your job for you (coming soon™) A dotfiles repo that's basically my personality in ~/.config Something with AI that will either change the world or just roast your code

-Email: hello@usefuliam.dev (yes, that's a real domain)

 Fun FactI once fixed a production bug by adding a single semicolon.
 The postmortem was 47 slides long.ascii

        "Be useful, dammit."